Table of Content

 Available installations will be listed next.
 To configure your GitHub applications, visit your GitHub settings page using the link available on the page below:

 All repositories.
-With this option, you can link all present and upcoming repositories to your TX project.
-You have the option to link each repository to a different project in Transifex.
+This option lets you link all present and future repositories to your TX project.
+You can link each repository to a different project in Transifex.

 Only select repositories.
-With this option, you can select specific repositories to be synced with your TX project(s).
+This option allows you to choose specific repositories to be synced with your TX project(s).

 Once you click Install, you will be redirected back to the GitHub integration’s UI.
 At this point, you can authorize the GitHub integration to access your GitHub account.